dbohdan/recur/README.md

 ### Regular-expression matching

-You can use two built-in functions in your success condition to match regular expressions against a command's input or output:
+You can use methods on the built-in `stdin` and `stdout` objects in your success condition to match regular expressions against a command's input or output:

-- `re_search_stdin` — matches against standard input (requires `-I`/`--replay-stdin`)
+- `stdin.search` — matches against standard input (requires `-I`/`--replay-stdin`)
-- `re_search_stdout` — matches against standard output (requires `-O`/`--hold-stdout`)
+- `stdout.search` — matches against standard output (requires `-O`/`--hold-stdout`)

-Both functions use [Go regular expressions](https://pkg.go.dev/regexp) with [RE2 syntax](https://github.com/google/re2/wiki/Syntax).
+Both methods use [Go regular expressions](https://pkg.go.dev/regexp) with [RE2 syntax](https://github.com/google/re2/wiki/Syntax).
-Without their respective command-line option (`-I`/`--replay-stdin` or `-O`/`--hold-stdout`), the functions match against an empty string.
+Without their respective command-line option (`-I`/`--replay-stdin` or `-O`/`--hold-stdout`), the methods match against an empty string.

 Standard input and output are not available directly as Starlark strings to reduce memory usage.
-These functions provide the only way to access them in conditions.
+These methods provide the only way to access them in conditions.

 #### Matching standard input